The Osterman Weekend (film): Plot

 Tanner's troubled marriage is not improved when he asks his wife, Ali (Meg Foster), to take their son out of town for the weekend so the two of them would miss the reunion.
 He does not want them involved but cannot tell her why, which upsets her.
 Fassett tells Tanner that his family is safer at home where the CIA can keep an eye on them, but Tanner disagrees.
 While driving his wife and son to the airport, their car is ambushed, and Ali and the child are kidnapped.
 With Fassett's intervention, they are rescued unhurt and the kidnapper is shot dead.
 In the meantime, Tanner's home has been wired with closed circuit video so Fassett can gather more evidence.
 Now that Ali is aware Tanner is involved in espionage activity (although not knowing the details), Tanner has her and their son stay at the house for the weekend.
 Fassett sets himself up in a large van on the grounds with a squad of CIA agents on the outskirts of Tanner's property.

 Osterman, Tremayne and Cardone arrive for the weekend, each having recently encountered difficulties engineered by the CIA in order to unsettle them.
 Consequently, the mood is tense.
 On the second night, Fassett sends a video feed to Tanner's dining room television, showing a clip about Switzerland that focuses on Swiss bank accounts and illegal financial manipulation.
 Virginia, Tremayne's wife, becomes furious, and Ali punches her in the face.
 Osterman tells Tanner that he's getting himself into something out of his depth, and everyone retires to their rooms.
 Soon after, Tanner's son discovers the severed head of the family dog in the refrigerator, but it turns out to be fake.
 Tanner has had enough and demands that his guests leave.
 Tanner confronts Fassett and insists he arrest the suspects.
-Fassett sends an order to the CIA guards to kill Osterman.
+Fassett sends an order to the CIA guards to kill Osterman, who is an expert in martial arts and kills one of them barehanded.

 Cardone and Tremayne and their wives escape in Tanner's RV.
 Tanner confronts Osterman and assaults him.
 Osterman easily overpowers him and demands an explanation.
 Tanner says that he knows that Osterman and his friends are Soviet agents.
 Osterman dismisses the accusation and explains that they have been illegally sheltering money in Swiss bank accounts to avoid taxation, but insists they are not traitors.

 Fassett appears on the television and admits that he knows Osterman and his friends are only tax evaders.
 Fassett kills the Tremaynes and Cardones by remotely detonating an explosive device on the RV.
 He sends his soldiers into the house to kill Osterman and Tanner.
 Fassett taunts Tanner during the attack on the house, revealing that Danforth authorized his wife's murder.
 Fassett offers to release Tanner's family if Tanner will expose Danforth on television.